fredlemieux/starter-interview-swe-api/README.md

   abstract interface to implement...
 - Create a route for data/ keep things clean (refactor if we have time);

-Log times:
+Log times (approx):

-- 10:00 read and plan
+- 00:10 read and plan
-- 25:00 reorganise folder create abstract interface for repository and implment
+- 00:25 reorganise folder create abstract interface for repository and implement
--   Create parser
+- 00:40 Create parser
+- 00:44 Extract routes into separate router
+- 00:52 Wire up GET data route with parser and database, test parser
+- 01:00 Wire up POST data route and simple test request... but no time to implement DB!